WATTx/iot-esp8266-lua-guide/README.md

 (My device name is: `cu.wchusbserial1410` – if you use Linux the name might be different - you can easily find it out by listing `/dev/` directoy)

-1. Install all tools from the requirements.
+1. Install tools from the requirements.
-2. Before you start, erase everything from your flash memory:
+2. Connect your bord and erase everything from the flash memory:

 	```
 sudo esptool.py --port /dev/cu.wchusbserial1410 erase_flash
 	```

-3. Now we can upload `bin` file to **Wemos** (`--verify` flag will check if digest matches)
+3. Now we can upload `bin` file to your module (`--verify` flag will check if digest matches)

 	```
 sudo esptool.py --port /dev/cu.wchusbserial1410 --baud 9600 write_flash 0x00000 ./bin/nodemcu-master-7-modules-2016-09-14-16-58-11-float.bin 0x3fc000 ./bin/esp_init_data_default.bin -fm dio -fs 32m